Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/datastacks.md

 ## Generating data workloads

 Datastacks can be used to generate all the resources required for a new data engineering workload - for example a [data ingest](./ingest_data_azure.md) or [data processing](./data_processing.md) pipeline.
-This will create all resources required for the workload, based upon templates within the [de_templates](https://github.com/ensono/stacks-azure-data/tree/main/de_templates) directory.
+This will create all resources required for the workload, based upon templates (held within [datastacks.generate.templates](https://github.com/ensono/stacks-azure-data/tree/main/datastacks/datastacks/generate/templates)).

 The [deployment architecture](../architecture/architecture_data_azure.md#data-engineering-workloads) section shows the workflow for using Datastacks to generate a new workload.
 The [getting started](../getting_started/getting_started.md) section includes step-by-step instructions on deploying a new ingest or processing workload using Datastacks.